Best Albanian Alcohol – Discover the Tastes of Albania

 Whether you’re a fan of strong spirits, enjoy a glass of wine, or prefer something a bit sweeter, there’s something in Albania for every taste!

-The national drink of Albania is Raki, sometimes referred to as Rakia or Rrakë in various parts of the country.
+The traditional drink of Albania is Raki, sometimes referred to as Rakia or Rrakë in various parts of the country.

 This strong, distilled alcoholic beverage is primarily made from grapes, though it can also be crafted from other fruits like plums, apricots, or mulberries, depending on regional availability and traditions.
 Raki is not just a drink in Albania; it’s a symbol of hospitality and cultural heritage, often served during meals or to welcome guests.